microsoft/typespec/packages/website/src/docs/setup/formatter.md

 Underneath the cadl formatter is a prettier pluging.
 If you already have a prettier configuration for formatting other languages it can be convenient to just have cadl plug in into this existing pipeline.

-In your prettier config file add:
+In your prettier config file, add:

 ```yaml
 plugins: